Loading...

 Let’s face the facts: The reason doctors issue so many prescriptions is because that’s what our healthcare system rewards.
 If you want a different kind of care for yourself, you need to be proactive — ask questions, weigh options and above all, learn about your health by researching the very things your doctor doesn’t have time to discuss with you.

 If my stance leads you to believe I’m against bone drugs altogether, you need to know that’s not the case.
 There are people who have such catastrophic bone loss/bone weakening that it’s appropriate for them to use medications to slow or halt it.
-These are usually people who have a serious on going health crisis, including patients undergoing cancer treatment, Paget’s disease of bone, those on long-term high-dose prednisone treatment or other situations where bone is eroding rapidly.
+These are usually people who have a serious ongoing health crisis, including patients undergoing cancer treatment, those with Paget’s disease of bone, those on long-term high-dose prednisone treatment or other situations where bone is eroding rapidly.
 These are clearly circumstances where strong medications can be beneficial but that’s in addition to supporting bones and overall health with nutrition and life changes.

 What it boils down to is this: If your doctor finds your bone health situation so serious that she wants you to take these very powerful drugs — medications that affect not just bones, but other systems in the body too, then your situation is serious enough to warrant a full osteoporosis medical work-up looking for the causes of bone loss!
 The case for bone drugs cannot be made on the basis of just one or even two DEXAs.
 In my opinion, the simple fact that a person is losing bone isn’t reason enough to start someone on a drug.
 Further tests and considerations are needed.